bioinfodlsu/phage-host-prediction/README.md

 ### Running PHIEmbed

 ```
-python3 phiembed.py --input <input_fasta> --output <results_file>
+python3 phiembed.py --input <input_fasta> --model <model_joblib> --output <results_dir>
 ```

--   `input_fasta` is the filename of the FASTA file containing the receptor-binding protein sequences
+-   `input_fasta` is the path to the FASTA file containing the receptor-binding protein sequences.
+A sample FASTA file is provided [here]().
+-   `model_joblib` is the path to the trained model (recognized format: joblib, framework: scikit-learn).
+Download the trained model from this [link]().
--   `results_file` is the filename of the file to which the results of running PHIEmbed will be written
+-   `results_dir` is the path to the directory to which the results of running PHIEmbed will be written.
+The results of running PHIEmbed on the sample FASTA file are provided [here]().

-Each row in the results file contains two comma-separated values: a host genus and the corresponding prediction score (class probability).
+Each row in a results file contains two comma-separated values: a host genus and the corresponding prediction score (class probability).
 The rows are sorted in order of decreasing prediction score.
 Hence, the first row pertains to the top-ranked prediction.

 Under the hood, this script first converts each sequence into a protein embedding using ProtT5 (the top-performing protein language model based on our experiments) and then passes the embedding to a random forest classifier trained on our _entire_ dataset.